Ashley Liao

 Ashley Liao (born October 21, 2001) is an American actress.
-She began her career as a child actress in the series Fuller House and The Kicks.
-She has since appeared in the Disney+ film Secret Society of Second-Born Royals and the Apple TV+ series Physical.
+She began her career as a child actress in the series Fuller House (2016–2020) and The Kicks (2016).
+She has since appeared in the Apple TV+ series Physical (2021).
+Her films include Secret Society of Second-Born Royals (2020), Love in Taipei (2023), and The Hunger Games: The Ballad of Songbirds & Snakes (2023).

 Early life and education

-Liao was born in Orange County, California, United States on 21 October 2001 into a Chinese family.
-She started acting in local musical theater productions when she was in fifth grade, landing the role of Dorothy in The Wizard of Oz in her second ever production.
-She pursued an associate's degree graduating with a 4.0 before going on to study Communication at UCLA.
-She also sings on YouTube.
+Liao was born in Orange County, California, United States on 21 October 2001 into a Taiwanese family.
+She began acting in local musical theater productions when she was in fifth grade, landing the role of Dorothy in The Wizard of Oz in her second ever production.
+She graduated from UCLA with a Bachelor's degree in communications.

 Career

 After signing with an agent in 2013, Liao began her professional career with a guest appearances in Bad Teacher, followed by guest appearances in Fresh Off the Boat and Nicky, Ricky, Dicky & Dawn.

 In 2016, she landed the role of Mandy in Debby Ryan produced Disney XD film Jessica Darling's It List.
 Liao played the role of Lola Wong in the Netflix spin-off of Full House, Fuller House for its first three seasons.
 She was promoted to series regular for season two.
 She also had a recurring role as Parker Zhao in season one of the Amazon Prime Video series The Kicks.

 In 2019, she appeared in the Netflix film Always Be My Maybe as a younger version of Ali Wong's character.

 She also starred in the 2020 Disney+ film Secret Society of Second Born Royals as Princess Eleanor.

 Liao played Simone in the 2021 Apple TV+ series Physical.

-In November 2021, it was announced Liao would star opposite Ross Butler in the film adaptation of Abigail Hing Wen's Loveboat, Taipei.
+Between 2021 and 2023, she voiced Jun Wong in the DreamWorks Peacock series Dragons: The Nine Realms.

+In 2023, Liao had her first breakout movie role as Ever Wong in Love in Taipei.
+Within the same year, she starred as Clemensia Dovecote in The Hunger Games: The Ballad of Songbirds & Snakes, a movie adaptation of the Hunger Games prequel by the same name.
+She stated to be an avid fan of the franchise in her adolescence.